balasg70/nextlab/README.md

 - Export JMeter metrics via Prometheus plugin and visualize in Grafana
 - EKS manifests include IRSA ServiceAccount example for JMeter to pull test plans from S3

+## Requirementto to have docker and docker compsed loaded in a Host to do demo

 ## Quick local run (Docker Compose)

 1. Clone Spring app (if not present) and build jar: